frikky/mongodocker/README.md

 * Make search work more dynamic (Can continue this)
 * Make config file work properly.

+# Adding data
+Currently there are plans for two different ways of adding data:
+* config file  	- cronjob for calling depencies/handle\_data.read\_config
+* external 		- posting to localhost/80 using a specific call.
+Supports bulk but not kwargs yet.
+* manual		- Using the function depencies/handle\_data.add\_data\_to\_db

 # Todo?
 * Add logging
 * Make it able to automatically add data to the DB.
 On demand load or timebased? - Starting with on demand - Almost done - needs to use a refreshtime or similar.
 * Add extensions management and script management for parsing of external sources.
 Most likely their own config files.
 * Better iterator to see if items already exist.
 Loop before > while.
 Will need to remake some functions.
+Might not be necessary as mongodb already checks.

 *** When above is done
 * Filter what data to return (json > bson).